fullstackopen-2019/fullstackopen-2019.github.io/src/content/3/en/part3c.md

 **NB** do not continue before the cluster is ready.

-Let's use the <i>security</i> tab for creating user credentials for the database.
+Let's use the <i>Security</i> section in the sidebar to set up some user credentials and other permissions for the database.
+First, let's go to <i>Database Access</i> to create user credentials for the database.
 Please note that these are not the same credentials you use for logging into MongoDB Atlas.

 ![](../../images/3/59.png)